-10.1 Reconciliation of movements in provisions as at 31 December 2020
+10.1 Reconciliation of movements in provisions as at 31 December 2021

-2020 €'000
+2021

+€000's

-At 1st January 9,572
+At 1st January 2021 10,360

-Exchange adjustments (215)
+Exchange adjustments 190

-Amounts written off in year -

-Additional provision 1,003
+Interest suspence (194)

+Additional/ (Reduction) provision 308

-At 31st December 10,360
+At 31st December 2021 10,664

-Operational risk is formally reviewed annually, when the Bank prepares its budget for the ensuing year.
-This review then encompasses the experience gained during the previous twelve months and also ensures that any risks associated with new areas of business, or changes in emphasis or scale of existing areas of business are incorporated in the risk review.
+Operational risk is formally reviewed at quarterly intervals.
+This review then encompasses the experience gained during the previous quarter and also ensures that any risks associated with new areas of business, or changes in emphasis or scale of existing areas of business are incorporated in the risk review.